-II.
-European IFE Potential and National Activities
+7.2 European IFE Potential and National Activities

-1. General Situation
+7.2.A General Situation

-Fusion Energy Research in Western Europe is funded in the framework of a multinational program by the European Community (EC), not on a national basis.
+Fusion Energy Research in Western Europe is primarily funded in the framework of a multinational program by the European Community (EC), not on a national basis.
 There is a strong MFE program but nearly no European IFE program, mainly because classification of ICF in France and the United Kingdom has prevented a concerted EC effort.
 There are however, very substantial national IFE-related activities with laser and heavy ion beams.
-Classification in France and the U.K.

-might become less severe, but still is a serious impediment for international collaboration.
+Classification in France and the U.K. might become less severe, but still is a serious impediment for international collaboration.
 In some other European countries there are increasing interest and increasing activities in heavy ion inertial fusion (HIF), mainly funded as basic research programs by national agencies.

-Accelerator Research in Europe is based on a large and experienced physics community, with major research centers in Switzerland (CERN and PSI), Germany (GSI and DESY), France (SATURNE and GANIL), Italy (Legnaro and Trieste), and the Soviet Union (Serpukov, Protvino, Dubna, Moscow, and Novosibirsk).
+Accelerator Research in Europe is based on a large and experienced physics community, with major research centers in Switzerland (CERN and PSI), Germany (GSI and DESY), France (SATURNE and GANIL), Italy (Legnaro and Trieste), and the Soviet Union (Serpukov, Protvino, Dubna, and Novosibirsk).
 In addition there are smaller facilities located at various laboratories and universities and there is an established educational effort, providing highly qualified young scientists in accelerator physics and technology.

-Target Physics is - apart from military ICF research - a growing basic research activity in several countries, particularly in Italy, Germany and Spain.
+Target Physics is-apart from military ICF research-a growing basic research activity in several countries, particularly in Italy, Germany and Spain.
 Objectives are the physics of hot dense plasmas, beam target interaction, and target physics for IFE, both for direct and indirect drive.
+There are research efforts along these lines in France, Israel, and the United Kingdom.

-2. Research Activities
+7.2.B Research Activities